mdespuits/mdespuits.github.io/source/_posts/2014-04-08-welcome-to-lotus.markdown

 It gets better.
 They are all independent of each other.
 I'm not sure if very many people know how to use `actionview` or `actionpack` outside of Rails.
 The entire point is to make it easy to plug in only pieces that we want or need for our web app.
 Need a router?
 Awesome.
 Need views?
 Nope, that's ok.
 We don't need them.

+Testing is also fast.
+Very fast.

+...mind-blowingly fast.

 # What's the big deal?

 Ok, it's another framework.
 It's another paradigm to learn and wrap your head around.
 What makes it a big deal is how minimal and how uninvasive it is to test.